Tegaabada/Inscribed-Sales-Performance-Analysis/README.md

 ## Key Insights
 The anomaly in 2013 was not a random spike but a structural turning point in Inscribed’s business trajectory.
 Several interconnected factors explain this shift:
 •	Broad based monthly growth:
-Revenue increases were spread across multiple months — February, May, October, and December all showed significant gains compared to 2012.
+Revenue increases were spread across multiple months (February, May, October, and December) which all showed significant gains compared to 2012.
 This indicates that growth was sustained throughout the year rather than concentrated in a single season, reflecting stronger demand patterns and improved sales execution.
 •	Product mix shift toward Technology and Office Supplies:
 Technology sales rose by 39% and Office Supplies by 34%, overtaking Furniture as the leading categories.
 This shift suggests customers were increasingly drawn to higher value and more frequently purchased items, positioning Inscribed to capitalize on categories with stronger long term potential.
 •	Customer diversification: